Leo-Zhong/hello-world/README.md

 hi humans

-I'm a student, like Java
+I'm a student, like Java.